 Scotland is one of those places that doesn’t just speak to your wanderlust, it speaks to your soul.
-If you watched Game of Thrones or are currently binging Outlander, you know what I’m talking about.
+If you watched Game of Thrones or you’ve been binging Outlander, you know what I’m talking about!
 Something about those cute cows and huge cliffs makes you want to grab a bag and start planning where to go for the best things to see in Scotland.

 Scotland is still one of Europe’s hidden gems since it’s not super crowded with tourists.
 We’ve put together a 10-day itinerary with some of the top locations and what we think are the best things to see and do in Scotland.

 Personally, I think the best way to see Scotland and everything it has to offer is by car.
 Traveling on your own and at your own pace is pretty easy as long as you have a GPS on your phone to use.
 Driving on the other side of the road can seem a little intimidating but I promise its not that bad.
 Just remember to keep to the left and pay attention to the road.

 Things to know before you travel to Scotland

 Keep cash for tipping.
 If you pay with a card, you typically can’t add gratuity like you can in the US.
 Tipping is around 10% and is sometimes added to the bill so be sure to look to avoid double tipping.